elvisnovoa/sdocker/README.md

 - Create `~/temp` directory used in `local mode`
 - Create `config.yaml` to change temporay directory to `~/temp`
 - Install branch `remote_docker_host` from SageMaker Python SDK which introduces Remote Docker Host capability (see [PR 2864](https://github.com/aws/sagemaker-python-sdk/pull/2864)).
 This is a temporary workaround until branch is merged with main.
-## How SDocker works
-`sdocker` provision an EC2 instance that is use as a remote docker host that is running docker daemon. `sdocker` does the following:
-- Setup networking and security groups between the instance and SageMaker Studio Apps and EFS
-- Provision EC2 instance
-- Mount SageMaker Studio EFS on EC2 instance
-- Run a `docker:dind` image as Host docker daemon and open map port 1111 to allow access to docker daemon.
-- Create docker context on the client to connect to docker host

 ## Configuration
 `sdocker` can be configured to choose a different *AMI*, include EC2 key pair and customize root EBS volume size.
 Configuration file location is  `~/.sdocker/sdocker.conf`.